-- You would usually create credit for the same or lower amount than a invoice, and then refund the money your customer, or sometimes apply it as part of a payment towards an invoice.
+- You would usually create a credit for the same or lower amount than an invoice, and then refund the money to your customer, or sometimes apply it as part of payment towards an invoice.

 - You can use a credit to correct an invoice that has already been sent to your customer.
 If you have already sent an invoice to a customer but now need to provide a credit for that invoice, you would send them a credit.
 You can think of a credit note as a "negative invoice."